Gawai Dayak: Decoration of the longhouse

 The longhouse is cleaned, repaired and repainted by cooperation amongst its residents.
 The longhouse is constructed as a unique place of living and worship.
 Its main post (tiang pemun) is the designated starting point of all the building materials (pun ramu) and must remain intact.
 Timber and wooden materials for repairs are obtained from nearby reserve forests (pulau galau or pulau ban) or purchased in towns.
 A pantar (long chair) may be built along the upper area of the ruai (gallery).
 The seat is raised and the tanju (verandah wall) is used as the backrest.
 Some old wooden longhouses (rumah kayu) are renovated with concrete and bricks to make a terraced structure (rumah batu).

 The inside walls of the longhouse are decorated with ukir murals portraying tree and wild animal motifs.
 Men with decorating skills make split bamboo designs.
 Women decorate living room walls by hanging their handwoven ceremonial clothes called Pua Kumbu and other handicrafts.
 The Orang Ulu are famous for their colourful paintings of the tree of life on their house walls and their house posts are elaborately carved.
 Highly decorated shields are displayed near the family room door.
 Heirloom jars, brassware, and old human skulls obtained during historical raids or trade sojourns, if still kept, are cleaned and displayed.
-Deer horns may be secured to the longhouse posts in order to hold highly decorated swords and other household items.
+Deer horns may be secured to the longhouse posts to hold highly decorated swords and other household items.

 Highly decorated mats for guests to sit on are laid out on the longhouse gallery which runs the entire length of the longhouse.
 The act is called beranchau ("mat spreading and adjoining") which marks the opening of the Gawai.
 The Dayaks make various types of traditional hand-woven mats.
 There are reed mats woven with colourful designs, lampit rattan mats, bidai tree bark mats and permaidani mats.
 The walls of most family rooms and galleries are decorated with traditional blankets such as the woven Pua Kumbu and the tied cloth (kain kebat) blankets which are made with unique Dayak designs.
 During the festival, women are keen to display the products of their skills and hard work at mat-making and hand-weaving.
 Some traditional baskets are also seen.
 Some sets of traditional musical instruments are also displayed in the gallery.